Go template that properly renders delimiters for a slice of structs

 echo "sourced=$sourced"

-Bash allows return statements only from functions and in a scripts top level scope IF it → Continue reading “How to check if a file is sourced in Bash”
+Bash allows return statements only from functions and in a scripts top level scope IF it is sourced.
+If you try to use a return statement outside of a function in a non-sourced context it returns an error.

 Pruning directories from find